ElizabethBrooks/DGEAnalysis_ShinyApps/tutorials/tutorial_app_WGCNA.md

 ## Example Script

+> [!NOTE]
-An example R script named <b>script_example_WGCNA.R</b> with code for performing the same analysis as in the WGCNA R Shiny app can be found in the <i>scripts</i> directory of the GitHub repository.
+> An example R script named <b>script_example_WGCNA.R</b> with code for performing the same analysis as in the WGCNA R Shiny app can be found in the <i>scripts</i> directory of the GitHub repository.
 The script is hard coded to work for an example data set and will need to be customized for use with other data.